Bardolph-Automation-Inc/bardolph/docs/language.rst

 .. code-block:: lightbulb

     define do_brightness with x begin
-    assign x 50     # Overwrite local copy. assigh y 50     # Local variable
-    brightness x    # Set brightness to 50. end
+        assign x 50    # Overwrite the parameter brightness x   # Set brightness to 50. end

-  assign x 200
     assign y 100
-  do_brightness y
+    do_brightness y    # Call do_brightness with 100
-  hue x             # x unchanged: set hue to 200. saturation y      # y unchanged: set saturation to 100.
+    saturation y       # Set saturation to 100

+    saturation x       # Error: x no longer exists

 Variables assigned outside of a routine are considered global and are visible in all scopes:

 .. code-block:: lightbulb

   assign y 100

-  define set_global
+  define set_global begin
-  begin
     assign y 50
   end